LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Will I be able to Loop on a plane?
 Or in the mountains?

 Yes.
 Loop does not require internet or cell coverage to work.
-So long as the Loop user has Bluetooth turned on the iPhone, then the Dexcom and RileyLink will still be able to do their work with Loop and your pump/Pod.
+So long as the Loop user has Bluetooth enabled on the iPhone, then the Dexcom and RileyLink will still be able to do their work with Loop and your pump/Pod.

 One exception - if you've chosen to use a CGM source that does require the internet, you will need to have cell or internet coverage.
 This ability is provided as a service to folks who cannot get their CGM data any other way.
 It is also a convenience for people testing the code.